Distinguishing Kilonovae from Binary Neutron Star and Neutron Star-Black Hole Mergers: Differentiating between BNS and NSBH Kilonovae

-These differences can be understood in terms of the ejecta properties that control diffusion time and color evolution: the ejecta mass, velocity and effective opacity.
-In the BNS model, the low-opacity blue component contributes significantly to early-time blue emission and is assigned $\kappa\simeq 0.5~{\rm cm^2\,g^{-1}}$, while the purple and red components have higher opacities and dominate progressively later times.
-For DD2, the ejecta masses span $\sim 0.003$--$0.01\,\msun$ in the red and blue components and $\sim 0.01$--$0.03\,\msun$ in the purple component.
-In the NSBH model, only a subset of binaries undergo NS disruption outside ISCO and produce non-negligible ejecta; for those systems, the ejecta is typically more neutron-rich and therefore more opaque.
+These behaviors can be understood in terms of the ejecta properties that control the diffusion time and color evolution: the ejecta mass, velocity, and effective opacity.
+The decline rate is set by the photon diffusion timescale, $\tau_{\rm diff}$.
+The two merger classes differ systematically in both the mass and the opacity of their ejecta.
+For DD2, the BNS ejecta masses span $\sim 0.003$--$0.01\,\msun$ in the red and blue components and $\sim 0.01$--$0.03\,\msun$ in the purple component.
+Thus, the low opacity blue component ($\kappa\simeq 0.5~{\rm cm^2\,g^{-1}}$) has a short diffusion time: it dominates the early blue emission, peaks quickly, and then fades rapidly, while the higher-opacity purple and red components dominate progressively later times.
+In the NSBH model, only a subset of binaries undergo NS disruption outside ISCO and produce non-negligible ejecta.
+For those systems, the ejecta is typically more neutron-rich and opaque.
 For DD2, the disrupted NSBH systems in our population have median dynamical ejecta and disk wind masses of $\sim 0.025\,\msun$ and $\sim 0.013\,\msun$, respectively, with both components assigned substantially larger effective opacities than the BNS blue component.
-The higher opacity accelerates the decline of blue emission, yielding the rapid $u$ band decline observed in our simulated NSBH KNe.
-At the same time, larger masses in high opacity components increase the characteristic diffusion time and sustain red emission for longer, naturally producing a slower decline in the $i$ band for most NSBH events with non-negligible ejecta mass.
+The larger masses and higher opacities lengthen the diffusion time and broaden the light curve, so NSBH KNe fade more slowly than BNS KNe in the considered bands.

+Note that the very steep decline for BNSs in the $u$ band that makes it such a clean discriminator also pushes the band far onto the Wien tail of the cooling photosphere, where the predicted flux is most sensitive to our blackbody and recombination temperature-floor treatment (Appendix~\ref{appsubsubsec:get_bandwise}).
+Moreover, the source may be too faint in the $u$ band $5$ days after peak to be observable.
+The $g$ band provides a pragmatic alternative.
+It exhibits similar source distinguishability (AUC $\simeq 0.99$ at $5$ d) with a milder, more modeling-robust decline (for instance, see Figure~\ref{appfig:comp-gw170817} in Appendix~\ref{appsubsubsec:comp_gw170817}), and can be used interchangeably with the $u$ band diagnostic when it is the more practical choice for a given instrument.

 Beyond modeling systematics, the degree of separation between BNS and NSBH KNe can also depend on the assumptions used to construct the underlying binary populations and determine ejecta properties.
 In the remainder of this section, we test the robustness of the inferred KN distinguishability under variations of these inputs.
 In Section~\ref{subsec:comp_astropop}, we repeat the analysis for alternative, astrophysically motivated BNS and NSBH populations and check how the distinguishability of the post-peak decline distribution changes.
 In Section~\ref{subsec:comp_eos}, we isolate EOS effects by comparing the separation in the post-peak decline distributions across the three NS EOS choices.
 Finally, in Section~\ref{subsec:comp_modpars}, we vary the assumed $Y_e$ (and, hence, the opacity) for the NSBH dynamical ejecta and disk wind components, and mass and velocity of the three BNS ejecta components, and reassess the resulting light curve differences.